iyzico/recruitment/README.md

 ## Frequently Asked Questions

 **Q1.
-How many times should I need to come to iyzico office for the interviews ?**
+Do I need to come to iyzico office for the interviews ?**

-Most probably, we will meet twice.
-First gathering is for the technical interview, second gathering is for code review and third interview for cultural interview + additional interviews if required.
-In most cases, we merge 2nd and 3rd interviews to the same day to make fast decisions and finalize the process in the second gathering.
+No, all recruitment process is online.

 **Q2.
 How much should I need to wait for being informed about the decision ?**